 Springfield Acupuncturist Abba Anderson

-I’m Abba Anderson, a licensed acupuncturist, herbalist and certified hypnotherapist in Springfield, Missouri.
-People always ask me if acupuncture and herbs can fix “fill-in-the-blank,” and I have to say that acupuncture can help almost any issue because it supports homeostasis, which is your body’s ability to balance all its systems and chemicals (like hormones and neurotransmitters).
+I am a licensed acupuncturist and herbalist and certified hypnotherapist in Springfield, Missouri.
+People always ask me if acupuncture and herbs can fix “fill-in-the-blank,” and I have to say that acupuncture can help with almost any issue because it supports homeostasis, which is your body’s ability to balance its systems and chemistry.

 While pharmaceutical drugs push the body’s systems harshly and unnaturally in one direction or another, acupuncture helps the body do what it wants to do, which is keep all systems operating optimally.
 And while modern science has some ideas about how acupuncture works its magic, we have yet to explain it all – I personally like that there’s a bit of mystery involved, and that my patients’ results often surprise me in a good way!